controversial/wikipedia-map/README.md

 I've chosen to use links only from the first paragraph of an article for 2 reasons:

-1. There is usually a managable number of these links, about 5-10 per page.
+1. There is usually a manageable number of these links, about 5-10 per page.
 2. They tend to be more directly relevant to the article than links further down in the page.

 A map typically looks something like this: